alazaroc/blog-web-code/_posts/2022-04-12-how-to-create-serverless-applications-with-cdk-and-sam.md

 #### Download the DynamoDB docker image

-The first step is to download the DynamoDB docker image.
+The first step is to download the DynamoDB Docker image.

 ``` console
 > docker pull amazon/dynamodb-local